boyugou/boyugou.github.io/index.md

 Currently, I'm working on autonomous GUI agents (web/mobile/desktop).

-If you share any similar interests, or are interested in a research internship, feel free to email me reach out on LinkedIn to discuss ideas and potential collaborations.
+If you share any similar interests, or are interested in a research internship, feel free to email me or reach out on LinkedIn to discuss ideas and potential collaborations.